truongdo/truongdo.github.io/cv.md

 ## Research

 ### Awards
+- Awards the IEEE Signal Processing Society (SPS) Japan Student Journal Paper Award for my journal paper on emphasis speech translation.
 - Awards the best student prize for the master course at NAIST.
 - Awards the best project for creative Creative and International Competitiveness Project (CICP) hosted by NAIST.
 - Awards ISCA grant in 2015 for my paper Preserving Word-level Emphasis in Speech-to-speech Translation using Linear Regression HSMMs  in Interspeech 2015 conferences.